AdamMc331/todo-monorepo/todo-mvp/README.md

 # MVP

-This module is to demonstrate to Model-View-Presenter pattern.
+This module is to demonstrate the Model-View-Presenter pattern.

 You can find the official blog post walkthrough here: https://androidessence.com/android/tutorial/building-an-app-with-mvp/